Responsible Senior Staff Member: Chief Information Officer/Executive Director Library, Information, and Technology Services (LITS)

 Responsible Office: Library, Information, and Technology Services (LITS)

 Drafted By: Technology Access Committee

-Mount Holyoke College is committed to providing equal opportunity to persons with disabilities, including equal access to participate in and benefit from College programs, services and activities provided through electronic and information technology (EIT).
-It is important that accessibility is in the forefront as we design, build, acquire or use new EIT.
+Mount Holyoke College is committed to providing equal opportunity to persons with disabilities, including equal access to participate in and benefit from College programs, services and activities.
+In our mission to do so, it is important that accessibility is in the forefront as we consider, design, build, acquire or use new electronic and information technology (EIT), including EIT that is freely available, obtained or procured at no cost, and/or open source.
 Therefore, this policy establishes minimum standards and expectations regarding the design, acquisition or use of EIT to achieve the College’s legal*, moral and ethical commitments in the digital environment.

 This policy extends to the College’s electronic and information technologies and applies to their procurement, development, implementation and ongoing maintenance.

 All members of the College community with responsibility for creating, selecting, procurement, developing, implementing, and maintaining electronic and information technologies are responsible for ensuring that such technologies are compliant with this policy and the related standards.

 It is the policy of Mount Holyoke College that all community members must make a reasonable effort to ensure that electronic and information technology (EIT) be accessible to students, employees and the general public, except as described below or otherwise governed by applicable law.

 This policy is in accordance with federal and state laws, including the Americans with Disabilities Act of 1990 (ADA), as amended, and Section 504 of the Rehabilitation Act of 1973.

 - Standards — College community members will follow the standards related to the procurement, development, implementation and ongoing maintenance of EIT available at http://guides.mtholyoke.edu/eit-accessibility-standards (the “Accessibility Standards”).